google/comprehensive-rust/src/android/build-rules.md

 Additional items speaker may mention:

-- cargo is not optimized for multi-language repos, and also downloads packages from the internet.
+- Cargo is not optimized for multi-language repos, and also downloads packages from the internet.

 - For compliance and performance, Android must have crates in-tree.
 It must also interop with C/C++/Java code.
 Soong fills that gap.